 Find out more about the Academic Skills model of student support and how the Academic Skills team is set up to help you and your students.

 As you plan for your Session 2 classes, call on the Academic Skills Coordinator to arrange resources and strategies to provide timely support for your students.

 Oils ain’t oils, and errors in referencing and writing are similarly not all the same.
 These marking criteria instructively differentiate the types of errors students make.

 Online learning may be new to your students, but it is business as usual for academic skills.
 Here’s a summary of the support we provide to improve their online learning, writing, referencing, and numeracy skills.

 Just-in-time strategies can keep businesses responsive and productive.
 JIT delivery of literacy support can have the same effect on students.
 Read on to find some easy ways to support your students’ literacy development.

-A new referencing style, a new DLT, new contract cheating alerts, L&T Symposium confirmed…welcome to 2020
+A new referencing style, a new DLT, L&T Symposium confirmed…welcome to 2020